yahoo/ychaos/docs/faq.md

 #### I do not like the way something is coded in this package.
 How do I bring the attention of this to the maintainers?

-Its not wrong to design things better than they are right now.
+It's not wrong to design things better than they are right now.
 Create a Github issue explaining what you do not like and how you would change it.
 If the change is approved, you can always contribute to the repository.
 We would likely not make this change to the repo.

 This is the same for suggesting adding a new feature to YChaos.
 Discuss and contribute.
-In the case of new features, we might actually contribute if its worthwhile.
+In the case of new features, we might actually contribute if it's worthwhile.

 #### How do I add a new optional 3rd party package to the tool.